 As a three county MPO, MetroPlan Orlando has been active in deploying TSMO strategies for several years.
-This has been accomplished by establishing TSMO as a business unit, enriching staff’s abilities to integrate TSMO alternatives investments, maintaining a formal TSMO Committee represented by planners and traffic engineers in the planning area, allocating resources and $4.2 million in Surface Transportation Program funds to deploy projects in our Transportation Improvement Program (TIP), and mainstreaming TSMO in the transportation planning process.
-Additionally, we have been successful in educating our stakeholders on TSMO applications and benefits and to develop champions on our Policy Board and among our State and Federal Legislatures.
-MetroPlan Orlando staff recognized the knowledge transfer opportunity in creating an innovative relationship between MetroPlan Orlando and MPOs in the FDOT Districts in the corridor to develop or enhance the application of TSMO strategies.
+This has been accomplished by establishing TSMO as a business unit, enriching staff’s abilities to integrate TSMO alternative investments, maintaining a formal TSMO Committee represented by planners and traffic engineers in the planning area, allocating resources and $4.2 million in Surface Transportation Program funds to deploy projects in our Transportation Improvement Program (TIP), and mainstreaming TSMO in the transportation planning process.
+Additionally, we have been successful in educating our stakeholders on TSMO applications and benefits and to develop champions on our Policy Board and among our state and federal legislatures.
+MetroPlan Orlando staff recognized the knowledge transfer opportunity in creating an innovative relationship between MetroPlan Orlando and MPOs in FDOT districts in the corridor to develop or enhance the application of TSMO strategies.
 For this to happen, MetroPlan Orlando suggested that each MPO/TPO complete an evaluation of their TSMO status using the Capability Maturity Model (CMM).
-Also, as the lead agency, MetroPlan Orlando is proposing a cooperative agreement between the agencies that participate, to modify the position of Eric Hill, Director, TSMO for MetroPlan Orlando to work with each MPO to advance their TSMO planning activities.
+Also, as the lead agency, MetroPlan Orlando is proposing a cooperative agreement between the agencies that participate, to modify the position of Eric Hill, Director of TSMO for MetroPlan Orlando, to work with each MPO to advance their TSMO planning activities.

 COMMUNICATIONS PLANNING AND EXECUTION